hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

 * Wrt functions

-  * Maybe: Local variables within a func, by maintaining a stack of list of local variables or temporary global variables with func name prefix and running counter values added to the local var.
+  * Maybe: Local variables within a func, by maintaining

+    * a stack of list of local variables

+    * or temporary global variables with func name prefix and running counter (to help with recursive calls) values added to the local var name.

   * Maybe: pass literal values to a func (by creating temporary global/local/??? variables, which are prefixed with function name or so).